WandoCode/plugin-table-oc/README.md

 #### `headers`

 `headers` is an object that make the connection between data keys and columns header value.
-Only the keys present into the header object will be shown in the table.
+Only the keys present into the headers object will be shown in the table.

 The following example means that data's ids will be set in the column named 'id', the data's names in the 'Name' column and the data's zipCodes in the 'ZIP' column.